 Update

-Note: The FY25 round 2 grant applications are now closed, and funding has been awarded.
+Note: The FY26 round 1 grant applications are now closed.
 We will conduct a funding survey in October to assess the possibility of allocating additional funds to projects.

 40 Years of Impact